Ayuo Takahashi: Biography

+In 2020, the compilation album "Kankyo Ongaku - Japaenese Ambient Music," which includes Ayuo's composition "Nagareru," was nominated for a U.S. Grammy Award.

+In recent years, Ayuo's work has increasingly included music theater and chamber music mixed with dance and theatrical elements.

+Recent works have been published at ayuo.bandcamp.com.

 Music

-Ayuo has a unique distinctive style in his music.
-He can create music which balances on traditions of world music, improvisation, new age, psychedelic, avant-pop, electronica and classical composition, without losing his distinctive voice in the music he creates.
+Ayuo has a unique, distinctive style in his music.
+He can create music that balances the traditions of world music, improvisation, new age, psychedelic, avant-pop, electronica, and classical composition without losing his distinctive voice in the music he creates.

-For the first Tzadik CD, he was introduced as the "one of the most enigmatic figures in Japan".
+For the first Tzadik CD, he was introduced as "one of the most enigmatic figures in Japan".